 20 Week Morphology Ultrasound and Return Antenatal Visit

-This is a detailed anatomy scan, This will be teamed with a regular antenatal visit where you will catch up with both the Midwife and Obstetrician to check with how you are and to discuss what is expected over the coming weeks.
+This is a detailed anatomy scan, This will be teamed with a regular antenatal visit where you will catch up with the Obstetrician to check with how you are and to discuss what is expected over the coming weeks.
 You are halfway now and excitement is building, especially with some images to show, and may be even the sex of bub known.
 Or will you be keeping the sex of bub a surprise?
 Big decisions !!

 24 Week Antenatal Visit

-Again, you will see both the Midwife and Obstetrician at this appointment.
+Again, you will see the Obstetrician at this appointment.
 You will very much be starting to feel pregnant now and experiencing more frequent movements.
 It is getting very exciting!
 You will be given a pathology form to have some bloods done and also a Glucose Tolerance Test (GTT) which will test you for gestational diabetes.

 28 Week Antenatal Visit